 This capacitance calculator is a handy tool when designing a parallel plate capacitor.
 Such a capacitor consists of two parallel conductive plates separated by a dielectric (electric insulator that can be polarized).
-Read on if you want to find out what is capacitance, and how to calculate it using the capacitance equation.
+Read on if you want to find out what capacitance is, and how to calculate it using the capacitance equation.

-It is the ability of an object to store electric charge.
-It depends only on geometry of the capacitor and on choice of the dielectric material in between the plates.
+It is the ability of an object to store an electric charge.
+It only depends on the geometry of the capacitor and the choice of the dielectric material between the plates.
 In most cases, it does not depend on the potential difference or the charge stored on the plates.

 How to calculate the capacitance, then?
 You need to use the following formula:

-Ais the area where the plates overlap, and
+- is the area where the plates overlap; and

 How to use the parallel plate capacitor calculator

-- Once you decide on the material, find out its permittivity - here, 8.854 pF/m.
+- Once you decide on the material, find out its permittivity - for a vacuum, the value is .

-- Measure the distance between the plates - we will assume 5 mm.
+- Measure the distance between the plates - we will assume .

 - Insert all values into the capacitance calculator.
 It will find the value of capacitance for you!
 In our example, it is equal to .
 To learn about other units of capacitance check out our capacitance conversion tool.

-- You can check the corectness of calculations with the capacitance equation.
+- You can check the correctness of calculations with the capacitance equation.